-being a member of the Convention will help to simplify this complex maritime environment both for our military forces as well as our commercial partners who have played a critical role in developing new routes for transporting DOD cargo and in enabling access to a vast global infrastructure for transport of DOD cargo.
-More than 90 percent of all military supplies and equipment are transported around the world by sea, much of it by commercial partners who transport our cargo, unescorted by U.S. warships, under the legal regimes of the Law of The Sea Convention.
+Being a member of the Convention will help to simplify this complex maritime environment both for our military forces as well as our commercial partners who have played a critical role in developing new routes for transporting DOD cargo and in enabling access to a vast global infrastructure for transport of DOD cargo.
+More than 90 percent of all military supplies and equipment are transported around the world by sea, much of it by commercial vessels.
+This Convention provides important legal support for our commercial partners who transport our cargo, unescorted by U.S. warships, under the legal regimes of the Law of The Sea Convention.
 Without codification of those rights, our commercial partners are at greater risk.